-I have had on and off tennis elbow issues ever since I demoed the Babolat Pure Strike a few years ago and although I don’t think the RF97 made the condition any worse, I did think I needed a less stiff racket if I wanted to continue playing tennis for years to come.
+I have had on-and-off tennis elbow issues ever since I demoed a Babolat Pure Strike a few years ago and although I don’t think my RF97 made the condition any worse, I did think I needed a less stiff frame if I wanted to continue playing tennis for many more years to come.

-There was a lot of hype around the launch of the Clash Series of rackets so I demoed the racket just to make sure it was a right fit for me.
-You can read my full review below but the result was that I have now switched from my Wilson Pro Staff RF97 Autograph to the Wilson Clash 98 and I couldn’t be happier.
+There was a lot of hype around the launch of the Clash Series so I demoed the racket just to make sure it was a right fit for me.

 |Head Size:||98 in²|